Fast Track Regime - REG

 Personnel who will exercise control or a significant function relating to the application must submit Online Personal Questionnaires through the Online PQ Portal.

 We will assess and review the application pack and inform the applicant, or its professional advisers, of any matters requiring expansion or clarification.
 Once all queries have been satisfied, the application will be referred to a decision-maker.
 A formal response will follow decision-making.

-The Commission will declare the scheme registered within three business days of receiving the Registered Fund application.
+The Commission will declare the scheme registered within three full business days of receiving the Registered Fund application.
 If the application pack is incomplete the application clock will not commence until all documentation and information has been submitted.

 Any minor queries resulting from the Commission's initial assessment of the application will be referred back to the prospective Guernsey administrator acting on behalf of the applicant with the aim that resolution of the issue can be achieved within the three-day period.

 We reserve the right to reset the application clock if the nature and number of issues requiring expansion and clarification are substantial.

 Successful applicants will be issued with registration by way of letter.